 9. vital signs such as blood pressure, pulse, temperature, pulse oximetry

 10. assessment of pain

 11. neurological checks

 Students who are interested in attending upcoming classes should possess at least 6 months to one year of direct patient care experience such as nursing assistant training, EMT training or direct worker experience.
 The uniform for this class is ciel blue.
 Students should have a negative TB and be able to pass a state background check.
 There is a $35 urine drug screen done on site by week 3.

 Prior patient care experience is required to take this course.
-Experience in patient care that is accepted encompasses a wide spectrum of experience such as nurse aide training (certification as nurse aide not required), direct care worker, home health aide, patient care technician or EMT.
+Experience in patient care that is accepted encompasses experience such as nurse aide training (certification as nurse aide not required for in-class program), patient care technician or EMT, LPN or Nursing.

 - Study Guide, module hand outs